 A semi-interactive film authored by Chris Milk.
 It was created using technology developed by Google.
 It works with Chrome, mixing 2D and 3D computer graphics, showcasing the song “Black” by Danger Mouse and Daniel Luppi with Norah Jones and Jack White.

 A WebGL innovative game inspired with Google maps technology.
 It consists of elements you see in Google Maps and analog labyrinth games, combined with amazing controls that can break an experience.

 A web version of Angry Birds created by Rovio.
 It is a low-resolution (SD) version based on the non-hardware-accelerated 2D canvas game.

 A dynamic Jellyfish WebGL demo built with Vladimir Vukićević’s mjs matrix library.
 It showcases simulated skeletons, partial server-side simulation and synchronization with WebSocket and camera facing a particle system and volumetric light effect.

 Google Books’ new flashy interface styled after the helix.
-Within the spiral, books are sorted by its subject.
+Within the spiral, books are sorted by subject.
 Clicking on any book takes you to the entry in Google Books.